Peshwari Naan Recipe

 Roll The Peshawari Naan

-Now take one dough ball and keep it on the rolling surface.
-Dust it with a little dry flour and roll it using a rolling pin to make a 4-inch circle.
+Step 12: Now take one dough ball and keep it on the rolling surface.
+Dust it with a little dry flour, then roll it with a rolling pin to make a 4-inch circle.

 Cook The Peshwari Naan